Best wireless headphones for TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best wireless headphones for TV you can buy in 2019.

 Aside from good wireless performance, you'll want to consider things such as comfort, battery life and weight (since you'll be wearing them for extended periods).
 And if you live in a noisy household, you might want to opt for a pair of wireless headphones with noise cancelling tech.
 They cost a bit more, but you'll be able to enjoy your favourite shows in peace.

 So what are the best wireless headphones for TV?
 To save you a lot of time and hassle, we've reviewed and rated all the best models below, ranging from budget to blow-out.
-Read on to upgrade your TV viewing experience and remove any tripping hazards.
+Read on to upgrade your TV viewing experience.
+And with Black Friday around the corner, it's a good time to be keeping an eye out for bargains.

 Sony's wireless noise-cancelling headphones are one of the most comfortable pairs of over-ears we’ve tested – and an ideal choice for movie marathons.
 They also sport Bluetooth 5.0, meaning they have an outstanding 40m indoor range.
 The quick-charging battery will come in handy too: a ten minute charge returns five hours of playback.
 The open, spacious soundstage provides plenty of room for sparkling vocals, ensure clear dialogue that can be heard above explosions or sound effects.
 If you're looking for a stereo home cinema experience that fits on your head, these talented Bluetooth cans should be top of your list.